-Call for an appointment with your health care provider if:
+Call for an appointment with your provider if:

-Drinking and eating only pasteurized milk and cheeses is the most important way to prevent brucellosis.
-People who handle meat should wear protective glasses and clothing and protect skin breaks from infection.
+Drinking and eating only pasteurized dairy products, such as milk and cheeses, is the most important way to reduce the risk of brucellosis.
+People who handle meat should wear protective eyewear and clothing, and protect skin breaks from infection.

 Detecting infected animals controls the infection at its source.
 Vaccination is available for cattle, but not humans.

-Rock fever; Cyprus fever; Undulant fever; Gibraltar fever; Malta fever; Mediterranean fever
+Cyprus fever; Undulant fever; Gibraltar fever; Malta fever; Mediterranean fever

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine; Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.